-Typical example is power supply of a switchboard from two possible sources: regularly from transformer, i.e. grid, or from a diesel genset (generator set) as a standby source.
+A typical example is the power supply of a switchboard from two possible sources: regularly from the transformer, i.e. grid, or from a diesel Genset (generator set) as a standby source.

-If, during transformer operation, interruption of supply, or some power quality disturbance occur, transformer will be disconnected, while diesel genset will be started and connected to switchboard.
+If during transformer operation, interruption of supply, or some power quality disturbance occurs, the transformer will be disconnected, while diesel Genset will be started and connected to a switchboard.
 In most common applications, RMS value of supply voltage is used as criterion for transfer.

-Upper and lower permissible voltage limit are usually adjustable.
-When proper value of grid voltage is restored, diesel genset is disconnected and stopped, while transformer is connected to switchboard again.
+Upper and lower permissible voltage limits are usually adjustable.
+When the proper value of grid voltage is restored, diesel Genset is disconnected and stopped, while the transformer is connected to switchboard again.

 It usually comprises:

 In general, these relays may be of various complexity, or even several different relays can be combined.
 However, in most cases, a simple phase monitoring relay with potential-free output is used for this purpose.

 Typical monitoring values are: voltage RMS (including phase absence), voltage asymmetry and phase sequence.

 Control circuit for transfer logic may be realized in relay technique, or by PLC.
 In both cases, priority among sources, the transfer time(s), and other important parameters are defined by this circuit.